-Merritt views this as his ultimate mission with VavaCars — build trustworthiness in the brand to shift the consumer mindset.
+Merritt views this as his ultimate mission with VavaCars — build trust in the brand to shift the consumer mindset.

 Turkey has seen an increasing interest in the c-to-b-to-c model.
 All the top OEMs have entered this space through trade-in options for used cars to customers, including H2.com.tr by Honda and Carbook.com.tr by Nissan.
 The country’s automotive marketplaces remain at a nascent stage of the transactional model, with market leaders like Arabam.com and Araba.com still primarily reliant on listing fees.

 In Pakistan, there are two significant transactional marketplaces — car-purchasing site CarFirst and hybrid classified company PakWheels.
-But the transactional volumes remain small, it’s a market that is still there to be won.
+But the transaction volumes remain small.
+It’s a market that is still there to be won.